peredirtbike/immfly_technical_test/README.md

 To install and run the solution, follow these steps:

 1. Clone the repository to your local machine (git clone https://github.com/peredirtbike/immfly_technical_test.git).
+2. Copy the .env file on the root dir of the project.
-2. Install the required dependencies using pip: `pip install -r requirements.txt`.
+3. Install the required dependencies using pip: `pip install -r requirements.txt`.
-3. Run the Django development server: `python manage.py runserver`.
+4. Run the Django development server: `python manage.py runserver`.
-4. Use a web browser or API client to interact with the REST API.
+5. Use a web browser or API client to interact with the REST API.

 If you want to run it through Docker: